 Coastal’s unwavering commitment to educational quality and student success has made its transfer students and its graduates some of the most competitive individuals in higher education and in the workforce.

 Visitors are always welcome at Coastal Carolina Community College.
 Normal operating hours are 8:00 a.m. – 10:00 p.m.
 Monday through Thursday and 8:00 a.m. – 5:00 p.m. on Friday.
-The Student Services Division will provide campus tours by appointment for groups or individuals on weekdays 8:30 a.m. – 5:00 p.m.
+The Student Services Division may provide campus tours by appointment for groups or individuals on weekdays 8:30 a.m. – 5:00 p.m.